 Main Subheading

 The least common multiple (LCM) is a basic concept in number theory.
 It is vital for performing arithmetic operations on fractions, simplifying algebraic expressions, and solving various problems in mathematics and real-life scenarios.
 The LCM of two or more numbers is the smallest positive integer that is perfectly divisible by each of those numbers.
-For example, to find the LCM of two numbers like 3 and 5, we need to determine the smallest number that both 3 and 5 can divide into evenly.
+As an example, to find the LCM of two numbers like 3 and 5, we need to determine the smallest number that both 3 and 5 can divide into evenly.

 Comprehensive Overview